 If someone else hurts you, whether by accident or on purpose, the court may require them to pay for your recovery.
 This can include costs related to your short- and long-term medical care, emotional damages for pain and suffering, and wages you lost if your injuries required time off work.

 Georgia has some unique personal injury laws that dictate when and how you can file a lawsuit to recover compensation.
-Knowing how these rules apply to your specific circumstances is necessary for building a successful case.
+If you were injured in Atlanta, Athens, or Macon, knowing how these rules apply to your specific circumstances is necessary for building a successful case.

 A personal injury is any harm that you physically, emotionally, or mentally sustain because of someone else’s actions.
 When the court awards you monetary damages for your injuries, they’re trying to help you get your life back to the way it was before you were hurt.

 Under most circumstances, you can recover compensation from anyone who hurt you, regardless of how or why the injury happened.
 Intentional injuries caused by a physical battery, for example, can lead to harm you can sue over.

 Accidental injuries may be cause for recovery as well.
 Negligence is one of the most common bases for a personal injury lawsuit.
 Negligence arises when an activity, such as driving a car, requires an expected level, or duty, of care but that duty is breached.
 Using the car example, the duty may be to stop at a red traffic light, and the breach may be running the red traffic light.
 Injuries caused by negligence aren’t intentional, but the injurer should have known injuries were a possible result of their careless conduct.